 This was a mock execution attempting to get the resistance fighter, Georges Blind, to talk.
 It didn’t work.
 Georges did not divulge any information.
-He was eventually forwarded to a concentration camp, where he was selected for termination on arrival, dying some time in late November 1944.
+It’s interesting how they’ve placed him at the corner of the building rather than against the stereotypical flat wall.
+It must make ricochet injuries to the firing squad members much less likely.
+Of course this was a mock execution, but most likely they used the same site for real executions.
+Georges Blind was eventually forwarded to a concentration camp, where he was selected for termination on arrival, dying some time in late November 1944.

 Usually the mock executions were done to intimidate and let people in occupied Europe not to mess with the Germans.
 The Germans thought the best way to fight resistance movements was to be utterly brutal in putting it down.
 If a village housed a few fighters, they would just take out the whole village.
 They had whole SS squads dedicated to this.
 They would also incorporate any local police forces, so they had a good lay of the land and a line to insider info.
 A lot of these local police forces helped the Germans because they were so scared themselves and got some preferential treatment.